sinnie/learn_web_dev/back_end/node/http-sever.md

 * [__HTTP__](https://www.wikiwand.com/en/Hypertext_Transfer_Protocols) - The Hypertext Transfer Protocol is an application protocol for distributed, collaborative, and hypermedia information systems.
 It is the format for data being transferred via TCP/IP and is the core of sending information on the web.
 HTTP functions as a request-response protocol in the client-server computing model.
 * [__Network Socket__](https://www.wikiwand.com/en/Network_socket) - A network socket is an internal endpoint for sending or receiving data at a single node in a computer network.
 It is a representation of this endpoint in the networking software (protocol stack), such as an entry in a table (listing communication protocol, destination, status, etc.), and is a form of system resource.
 * [__Port__](https://www.wikiwand.com/en/Port_(computer_networking)) - In the internet protocol suite, a port is an endpoint of communication in an operating system.
 It is a logical construct that identifies a specific process or a type of network service.
 A port is always associated with an IP address of a host and the protocol type of the communication.
 Thus, it completes the destination or origination network address of a communication session.
 * [__MIME type__](https://www.wikiwand.com/en/Media_type) - Multipurpose Internet Mail Extensions is a two-part identifier for file formats and format contents transmitted on the internet and is a standard for specifying the type of Data being sent.
-Some examples include :application/json, text/html, img/jpeg, etc..
+Some examples include: application/json, text/html, img/jpeg, etc..

 ## Request Response Cycle (Client Server Model)
 ```bash